 Overuse of Jargon and Acronyms

 As our knowledge about a specific topic or discipline grows, we tend to forget what it was like to not know what we know.
 This is typically referred to as the “curse of knowledge.”
-As a result, expert presenters make another presentation mistake by overusing jargon or acronyms.
+As a result, expert presenters make another common presentation mistake by overusing jargon or acronyms.

 The extent to which one uses jargon or acronyms is directly tied to the audience.
 If the audience is comprised of experts then use of jargon and acronyms is expected.
 However, it is still important to use them wisely and only when necessary within the presentation.